linobollansee/the-luxury-blog/README.md

 - Single backticks, `&nbsp;` non-breaking spaces, and `<br>` line breaks were excessively used to create the README file.
 When I remembered that triple backticks were also supported and would implement similar functionality automatically, I upgraded all the content that would benefit from it.

+- After a recent commit, Render.com failed to load The Luxury Blog correctly, even though I waited for the rebuild to complete.
+Initially, I worried that the commit might have broken the project and considered rolling back to an earlier version.
+However, after reviewing the minor changes on GitHub, I realized they were unlikely to be the cause.
+So, I cleared the cache and restarted the service on Render, and to my surprise, that solved the issue!
+This experience shows that technical glitches can happen on cloud platforms, and immediately reverting to previous code isn't always necessary.
+As I had not expected all this to happen, I unfortunately didn't keep any screenshots.

 ## Technologies Used

 ### Languages